Alino/Mongo2ES/README.md

 *note*: the docker image is also available at docker hub as an automated build. https://hub.docker.com/r/alino/mongo2es/

-#### Verbose mode

-To enable verbose output to container log, either set the environment variable `MONGO2ES_VERBOSE=true` when creating the container or set option `verbose: true` in options when instantiating Mongo2ES.

 ### install as a Meteor package
 ```
 meteor add alino:mongo2es